PataphysicalSociety/soupault.app/site/reference-manual.md

 ###### <function>HTML.clone_content(html_element)</function>

-Creates a new element tree from the content of an element.
+Creates a new HTML element tree object from the content of an element.

 Useful for duplicating an element elsewhere in the page.
+Since `HTML.select` and friends return _references_ to elements within the `page` tree.
+To create a new element _value_ that can be independently modified, you need to clone an element using this function.

 ##### Convenience functions